SidneiAJr/AlbertoolKit-web-dev/README.md

 ---

-## ⭐ Se te ajudou
+## ⭐ If this helped you

-Deixa uma estrela no repositório. É o único pagamento aceito aqui.
+Drop a star on the repository.
+That's the only payment accepted here.

 ---

-**Criado no Brasil 🇧🇷 — Open source.
-Gratuito.
-Para sempre.**
+**Made in Brazil 🇧🇷 — Open source.
+Free.
+Forever.**